The Bottom Line: Pay attention to what stresses you and be proactive in dealing with it.

 It’s little wonder that STRESS IS RESPONSIBLE FOR EITHER CAUSING OR WORSENING 95% OF ALL ILLNESS !

 And what’s more … stress has a knack of attacking your weakest point

 Even short-term emotional stress, such as an outburst of anger or a sudden traumatic incident, will attack your weakest point and can trigger some very harmful physical reactions like heart arrhythmia and even heart attacks in those who are predisposed to heart problems.
 In the longer term, stress will also attack your weakest point, either physical or mental, potentially resulting in debilitating conditions such as ulcers, severe back problems, muscle spasms, aneurysms, and any number of mental health issues.
 Whatever your vulnerability is, stress will find it and relentlessly attack it.

 What Can You Do About Stress?
 Here are just a few ideas.
 There are many more in my book “Stress Relief is an Inside Job”.
+Tap or click the book title for more information.
 Have a look when you get a minute.

 - Identify what’s causing stress.
 Monitor events in your day or in your day-to-day life and monitor your reactions to these events.
 You will soon discover what is stressing you and then you’ll be able to put together a game plan to deal with your stressors.

 - Talk to people.
 Never underestimate the importance of your social supports in sharing your stressors and coming up with solutions.